iisti/cybersecuritybase-project/README.md

 Steps to reproduce issue:
 1. Login with browser using any credentials to http://localhost:8080/
-2. Check Output of logs.
-The last line should be ```Using ASTQueryTranslatorFactory```, and there is no good information about failed login attempt.
+2. Check Output of logs in NetBeans.
+The last line should be ```Using ASTQueryTranslatorFactory``` or `AuthenticationSuccess: ...` with last successful authentication, but there is no good information about failed login attempt.

 ### FIX:
 Make changes in file: